Now That's What I Call Music – The Summer Album

-Now That's What I Call Music – The Summer Album is a compilation album released on 6 July 1986 as a part of the (UK) Now! series.
+Now That's What I Call Music – The Summer Album is a compilation album released on 6 July 1986 as a part of the Now series in the United Kingdom.
 It takes the form as a special album in the series.

-It is notable for containing the songs "All You Need Is Love" and "Here Comes the Sun" by The Beatles.
-The Beatles and Apple Records don't often allow their songs to appear on various artists compilation albums.
+It contains the songs "Here Comes the Sun" and "All You Need is Love" by the Beatles, which is rare because Apple Records don't often allow their songs to appear on compilation albums.
 It was released on cassette and vinyl.